 Air fryer squash makes a great side dish.
 This recipe is not only a healthy side dish, but it's quick and easy, too.

-There are so many different types of squash, but yellow squash is one of my favorites!
+There are so many different types of squash, but spaghetti squash and yellow squash is are some of my favorites!

 One of the best things about this easy recipe is that it's low carb, uses simple ingredients, and the whole family will devour it.
-Thankfully, my youngest LOVES her squash.
+Thankfully, my youngest LOVES vegetables and loves her squash.
 Making squash in the air fryer is an easy side dish that is perfect during squash season.

 What You Need To Make This Air Fryer Squash Recipe